-The Prime Minister, Justin Trudeau, today announced that the Governor General appointed the following independent Senators to fill vacancies in the Senate:
+The Prime Minister, Justin Trudeau, today announced that the Governor General appointed Flordeliz (Gigi) Osler and Ian Shugart as independent Senators to fill vacancies for Manitoba and Ontario.

-Both individuals were recommended by the Independent Advisory Board for Senate Appointments and chosen using the merit-based process open to all Canadians.
+Dr. Osler and Mr. Shugart were recommended by the Independent Advisory Board for Senate Appointments, and chosen using a merit-based process open to all Canadians.
 This process ensures Senators are independent, reflect Canada’s diversity, and are able to tackle the broad range of challenges and opportunities facing the country.

-- These are the 35th and 36th appointments to the Senate made on the advice of Prime Minister Justin Trudeau.
+- With today’s announcement, there have been 62 independent appointments to the Senate made on the advice of Prime Minister Justin Trudeau.

 - Under the Canadian Constitution, the Governor General appoints individuals to the Senate.
 By convention, Senators are appointed on the advice of the Prime Minister.

-- The Independent Advisory Board for Senate Appointments is guided by public, transparent, non-partisan, and merit-based criteria to identify highly qualified candidates.
+- The Board is guided by public, transparent, non-partisan, and merit-based criteria to identify highly qualified candidates.

-- Once appointed by the Governor General and summoned to the Senate, the new Senators join their peers to examine and revise legislation, investigate national issues, and represent regional, provincial, and minority interests –important functions in a modern democracy.
+- Once appointed by the Governor General, new Senators join their peers to examine and revise legislation, investigate national issues, and represent regional, provincial, and minority interests – important functions in a modern democracy.